mozilla-services/cliquet/docs/resource.rst

 PATCH /articles/<id>
 ====================

-**Requires an FxA OAuth authentication**
+**Requires authentication**

-Modify a specific article by its id.
+Modify a specific record by its id.
 The PATCH body is a JSON mapping containing a subset of articles fields.

 The PATCH response is the modified record (full).